fullmetalbrackets/blog/src/content/blog/quick-guide-setting-up-smb.md

 ---
-title: "Quick guide to setting up SMB shares"
+title: 'Quick guide to setting up SMB shares'
-description: "Setting up SMB shares is fairly easy, but I do it so infrequently I often forget the steps and need to look them up anyway.
-So I made myself two sets of smb config files for quickly setting up shares, either public or with a login required."
+description: 'Setting up SMB shares is fairly easy, but I do it so infrequently I often forget the steps and need to look them up anyway.
+So I made myself two sets of smb config files for quickly setting up shares, either public or with a login required.'
 pubDate: 2023-11-01
-tags: ["smb", "networking", "linux"]
+tags: ['smb', 'networking', 'linux']
 related1: formatting-on-linux
 related2: mounting-hard-drives-in-linux
 ---